-Located in Woodland Park, Colorado, Camp Wapiyapi is a guest at Quaker Ridge Camp and Conference Center.
-The camp spans 440 total acres of the beautiful Pike National Forest with breaktaking views of Pikes Peak.
+Located in Woodland Park, Colorado, Camp Wapiyapi will be held in June 2018 at Quaker Ridge Camp and Conference Center.
+The camp spans 440 total acres of the beautiful Pike National Forest with breathtaking views of Pikes Peak.
 Outdoor adventures include the ever-popular zip line, a high ropes course, low ropes, archery, horseback riding, an outdoor heated pool, and more.

 It is a kid’s paradise.

 The kids need to know they are not alone.
 They need to find out that they are cherished just as they are.
 And they need to have fun!
 Who doesn’t feel better after having fun?

 - Nearly 300 children are diagnosed with cancer in Colorado each year.

 - Wapiyapi is a Lakota Sioux word meaning health and healing.